OISF/suricata/doc/userguide/security.rst

 *root* user, particularly when running on live traffic.
-As Suricata generally needs low level read (and in IPS write) access to network traffic, it is required that Suricata starts as root, however Suricata does have the ability to drop down to a non-root user after startup which could limit the impact of a security vulnerability in Suricata itself.
+As Suricata generally needs low level read (and in IPS write) access to network traffic, it is required that Suricata starts as root, however Suricata does have the ability to drop down to a non-root user after startup, which could limit the impact of a security vulnerability in Suricata itself.